stratdev3/SimpleW/readme.md

 ### Hooks

-There are some place where SimpleW behavior can be overridden.
+There are some places where SimpleW behavior can be overridden.

 #### OnBeforeMethod